Jammicus/Miscellaneous/Book_Summaries/The Art of Unit Testing - Robert C. Martin, Michael Feathers.md

 * Stub is a controllable replacement for an existing dependency in the system.
 * Testing using a stub allows you to test your code without dealing with the dependency directly
+* External dependencys are objects in your system that your code under test interacts with and over which you have no control (Eg, filesystems, threads so on)
+* A tub is a controllable replacement for an existing dependancy in the system.
+By using a stub, you can test your code without dealing with the dependency directly

+**CONTINUE THIS CHAPTER**

+## Interaction Testing Using Mock Objects

+* You should use mock objects when you want to test how your object interacts with other objects
+* Aim to have no more than one mock and stub per test

+### Value-Based vs. State-Based vs Interaction Testing

+* Interaction testing is testing how an object sends messages (calls methods) to other objects.
+You use interaction testing when calling another object is the end result of a specific unit of work.
+* Can also think of it as Action Driven testing (Testing a particular action an object takes)
+* **Action testing should only be chosen as the last resort**
+* Mock objects are fake objects in the system that decides whether the unit test has passed or failed.
+It does this by checking that the object under test calls the fake object as expecting.
+Generally there is no more than one mock per test
+* Fakes are a term used to describe either a stub or a mack object.
+If it checks an interaction, its a mock, otherwise, its a stub

+### The Difference between Mocks and Stubs

+* Stubs can never fail a test.
+The asserts that the test uses are always against the class under test
+* Mock objects are used to verify whether or not the test has failed

+### Fake Chains: Stubs that produce Mocks or Other Stubs

+CONTINUE

+### The Problems with handwritten Mocks are stubs

+* Takes time to write the mocks and stubs
+* Difficult to write stubs and mocks for  classes and interfaces which have many methods, properties and events
+* Saving the state for multiple calls of a mock method will result in a lot of boilerplate code within the handwritten files
+* If you need to verify that all parameters on a method call were send correctly by the caller, many asserts will be needed
+* Hard to reuse mock and stub code for other tests
+* Is there a case for a fake which is both a mock and a stub?

+##  Isolation (Mocking) Frameworks

+* Isolation frameworks are a reusable library that can create and configure fake objects at runtime
+* Objects they create are referred to as dynamic stubs and dynamic mocks